sc2-arcade-watcher/server/WEBAPI.md

 If the limit is exceeded `429` HTTP response will be given, instead of what was requested.

+Certain (unoptimized) endpoints might use harsher limits on amount of requests, but with lower reset window.
+An example of this is `/lobbies/active`.

 ### Pagination

 Some of the endpoints are paginated.
 Depending on the endpoint it might be either cursor based pagination (for big data sets), or *classic* offset based pagination (currently not in use anywhere).